US stocks edge lower; investors eye Musk, Twitter drama - NewsBreak

 US stocks edge lower; investors eye Musk, Twitter drama

-NEW YORK — (AP) — Stocks edged lower in afternoon trading on Wall Street Thursday as investors reviewed the latest economic data and corporate earnings amid lingering concerns about inflation and rising interest rates.
+NEW YORK — (AP) — Stocks fell and bond yields rose on Wall Street Thursday, as investors reviewed the latest economic data and corporate earnings amid lingering concerns about inflation and rising interest rates.

-Industrial stocks and companies that make household and personal goods gained ground.
-Caterpillar rose 4.8% and Delta Air Lines gained 2.9%.

-Technology stocks fell and offset gains elsewhere in the market.
+Technology stocks led the way lower, offsetting gains elsewhere in the market.
 Pricey valuations for many of the bigger technology companies give them more sway in directing the broader market higher or lower.
-Microsoft slipped 1.6%.
+Microsoft fell 2.4%.

+Retailers and other companies that rely on consumer spending also weighed on the market.
+Amazon fell 2.5%.
+Energy stocks rose along with the price of crude oil.
+Exxon Mobil rose 1.5%.

+The selling amid higher oil prices and rising bond yields suggests that investors remain worried about inflation, the war in Ukraine and the Federal Reserve's moves to raise interest rates, said Sam Stovall, chief investment strategist at CFRA.

 Investors again turned their attention to the drama surrounding Tesla founder and CEO Elon Musk and Twitter.
 Musk offered to buy the social media company for $54.20 a share, two weeks after revealing he’d accumulated a 9% stake.

 Musk has criticized Twitter for not living up to free speech principles and said, in a regulatory filing, that it needs to be transformed as a private company.
-Twitter's stock was up 0.2% at $45.92, well below Musk's offering price.
+Twitter's stock was down 1.9% at $44.96, well below Musk's offering price.

 Wall Street had mixed economic data to review following several hot inflation reports earlier in the week.
 The Commerce Department said retail sales rose 0.5% in March, boosted by higher prices for gasoline, as consumers continue to spend despite high inflation.